Tuesday, March 1, 2011

 Still, it was a big thrill to meet him.
 On July 30, 1999, the Yankees beat the Red Sox 13-3 at Fenway Park.
 I was there, and loved it.
 On the way out, I unknowingly reached the press entrance, and, quite literally, bumped into Bobby and Tim.
 Nice guys.
 Good people.
 Good for the game, both of them.
 (Even if Tim's broadcasting does get on our nerves every once in a while.)

-Bobby wore Number 1 in his first go-around with the Yankees, Number 2 in his second.
+Bobby wore Number 1 in his 1st go-around with the Yankees, Number 2 in his 2nd.
 1 has been retired for someone else, and 2 will be.
 But he deserved to get his Monument Park Plaque while he was still alive.
 There is plenty of room in the new Stadium's Monument Park for more Plaques.
 What are Hank and Hal waiting for?

-Good stats for a leadoff hitter, which he was, which is why, when the Yankees adopted uniform numbers in 1929, and decided (at least at first) to assign the numbers according to a player's place in the batting order, Earle Combs became the first Yankee to wear Number 1.
-Which, I suppose, made him the first Yankee to wear any number.
-(Well, not quite: The Yanks' first game of the '29 season was at home, so the first Yankee to be involved in a play would have been the starting pitcher, George Pipgras.
-The pitchers' numbers were assigned by seniority, and Pipgras wore Number 14, so that's the first number worn by any Yankee.)
+Those are good stats for a leadoff hitter, which he was, which is why, when the Yankees adopted uniform numbers in 1929, and decided (at least at first) to assign the numbers according to a player's place in the batting order, Earle Combs became the 1st Yankee to wear Number 1.
+Which, I suppose, made him the 1st Yankee to wear any number.
+(Well, not quite: The Yanks' 1st game of the '29 season was at home, so the 1st Yankee to be involved in a play would have been the starting pitcher, George Pipgras.
+The pitchers' numbers were assigned by seniority, and Pipgras wore Number 14, so that's the 1st number worn by any Yankee.)

 3. Bernie Williams, 1991-2006.
 This guy was so cool, he even got a mention from the President of the United States on the 2002 season finale of The West Wing.
 He was smooth and graceful in the field and running the bases, just like our grandparents' generation said DiMaggio was.
 Actually, few players ever looked worse swinging and missing or fouling a ball off, but when he got a hold of one, he had a beautiful swing.